Čeferin asserts European soccer power in face of 'threats' - WHIZ News

-AMSTERDAM (AP) — Asserting the power of European soccer, UEFA President Aleksander Čeferin warned of alarming threats to the game as he resists attempts to radically change competitions that would be a “death sentence.”
+AMSTERDAM (AP) — Asserting the power of European soccer, UEFA President Aleksander Čeferin warned that FIFA’s attempts to radically change several club competitions would be a “death sentence” for football.

-With FIFA President Gianni Infantino in the audience, Čeferin told the UEFA congress on Tuesday he was not “ashamed” European soccer was seen as so successful and dominating.
+With FIFA President Gianni Infantino in the audience, Čeferin told the UEFA congress on Tuesday he was not “ashamed” European soccer was so successful.

-FIFA has tried to gain a greater foothold in the club game, with Infantino trying to raise finances to attract the biggest names to an enlarged 24-team Club World Cup.
+FIFA has tried to gain a greater foothold in the club game, with Infantino trying to raise finances to attract the biggest names to an enlarged 24-team Club World Cup, which could threaten UEFA’s popular Champions League competition.
 Plans for a global clubs’ league from Real Madrid President Florentino Pérez also emerged after he met with Infantino in December.

 Čeferin said it was an “inalienable right” for UEFA and other confederations to organize their own competitions.